 The company achieved significant production growth of 30 to 50 percent per year from 2002 to 2012 to support its equally impressive sales growth.
 Annual revenues grew from $3.6 million in 2003 to over $41 million in 2012.
 The company has also been recognized inside the craft beer community with gold, silver, and bronze awards at the World Beer Cup.

 Dogfish Head is a brand that has established itself as a brand with significant loyalty from craft beer consumers.
 The company has experienced exceptional sales and sales growth over the last 16 years.
 Dogfish Head has demonstrated how a small business can compete against much larger companies and become an established brand.
-Dogfish Head using events, distributor relationships, and social media as the main components of its marketing strategy to stimulate awareness and create brand loyalists.
+Using events, distributor relationships, and social media as the main components of its marketing strategy, Dogfish Head stimulates awareness and creates brand loyalists.

 Dogfish Head loyalists identify with the company’s authentic and passionate off-centered mission capturing consumer loyalty based on shared values and beliefs.
 The online and offline marketing efforts provide specific insight into exactly how Dogfish Head has adapted and how they are succeeding in gaining even more brand advocates.